User Tools

 What's Supported Independent Living (SIL)?

-Who is eligible for SIL under the NDIS?
+Who's eligible for SIL under the NDIS?

 What types of supports are included in SIL?

-Personal care, comparable to showering and dressing
+Personal care, reminiscent of showering and dressing

 Meal planning and preparation